beachcoder25/378PartnerRepo/encryption/README.md

 ## Installation

-1. Clone the repository with this [link](https://github.com/beachcoder25/378PartnerRepo.git)
+1. Clone the repository using this [link](https://github.com/beachcoder25/378PartnerRepo.git).
 2. Install dependencies with the following terminal command:
 ```
     pip install -r requirements.txt